 For detail information please download the Publishing Guidelines

 The next 2019 assessment for all works will be held on 14th December, however, submissions must be received no later than one month before these dates.
-Submissions have now closed for the June round.
+Until further notice, no submissions will be received from new composers.

 Artists' Advisory Panel Members: